samumoil/lab-controller/README.md

 # Lab Controller

 A web dashboard for monitoring and managing a Proxmox homelab environment.

 This application provides a web-based interface to display live information about virtual machines, containers, and nodes from a Proxmox server.
 It is designed to be portable and securely accessible from anywhere using Tailscale.

+The project's development was heavily assisted by AI tools, and a detailed reflection on this process can be found in the [Thoughts on AI](#thoughts-on-ai-written-by-author) section.

 ## Features